Experimental and numerical investigation of the capillary front and side walls during laser beam welding

 from 280 V to 370 V with 10 V step for each type of resonator, their maximal values always depend on resonator power

+limits.
 Constant burst of pulses is applied on thinner samples to find holes dimensions dependence on peak power, than

 number of pulses needed to drill complete holes in thicker samples was investigated.
 Effect of the laser energy input and